juanino/wetfeather/README.md

 # wetfeather

 Despite it's name, wifitest.ino is the main file.
 To run:
-* Buy an esp8266 board, mine is an adafruit feather huzzah esp8266
+* Buy an esp8266 board, mine is an adafruit feather huzzah esp8266 but you can use a cheaper hiletgo from amazon
 * Get a water sensor.
 Mine is a plate with 2 wires running close to each other
 * Wire 3.3v to one of the plate wires
 * Wire pin 14 (or any gpio digital pin) to the other wire of the plate